chaseyangguang/BasicMemoryDumpAnalysisLabs/README.md

 ## This arm deployment will provision:

 1. An Azure App Sevice Plan
-2. An Azure App Service4.
+2. An Azure App Service.
-3. Uses the git deploy App Service source code
+3. Uses the git deploy App Service source code to the above app.